scrapli/scrapli_netconf/README.md

   "screen scraping" library that adds proper message creation, framing, and validation to allow for scrapli to be used as a netconf client.

-scrapli_netconf adds a new driver (`NetconfScrape`), a new transport (`NetconfTransport`), and a new channel (`NetconfChannel`) all of which inherit from, and build on, the core scrapli components. scrapli_netconf also includes an extension of the `Response` object -- aptly named `NetconfResponse` that adds netconf-specific data to the existing object.
+scrapli_netconf adds new drivers (`NetconfScrape` and `AsyncNetconfScrape`), new transports (`NetconfTransport ` and `AsyncNetconfTransport`), and new channels (`NetconfChannel` and `AsyncNetconfChannel`) all of which inherit from , and build on, the core scrapli components. scrapli_netconf also includes an extension of the `Response` object -- aptly named `NetconfResponse` that adds netconf-specific data to the existing object.

 A great question to ask right now is: "why"!
 The primary driver is to get `ncclient` like functionality without needing `paramiko` for the transport so that we can take full advantage of "normal" OpenSSH options, as well as have fewer dependencies.
 Additionally, as scrapli_netconf is just an extension of scrapli, this means that automation of devices over telnet, SSH, and netconf (over SSH) can be done all with an extremely consistent look and feel .
 Realistically this should cover most modes of present day network automation other than HTTP based APIs (which
     would likely have a pretty different look and feel anyway).
+Finally, but still quite important -- with the `asyncssh` transport plugin, scrapli_netconf provides asyncio support for netconf operations.

 # Documentation